We ranked the top 50 cereals from worst to best

 1. Cap’n Crunch Sprinkled Donut Crunch

 Everyone knows Cap’n Crunch is an incredible cereal, so when they came out with a sprinkled donut version!?
 Yeah, no contest.
 A+ for taste, A+ for presentation.
-This cereal tastes like sugar cookies, and LOOKS LIKE LITTLE DONUTS.
+This cereal tastes like sugar cookies, and looks like little doughnuts.
+Unfortunately, its production ceased in 2019.